frntc/Sidekick64/README.md

 ## Quick start

 The easiest way (and probably the one most will use) is to copy the image onto an SD card.
 It contains the main Sidekick64-software combining various functionality accessibly from a menu.
 You can configure this menu by editing SD:C64/sidekick64.cfg and copying your Easyflash/MagicDesk/CBM80 .CRTs (others not supported), .PRG, .D64s, Final Cartridge 3/Action Replay >4.x CRTs and kernal ROMs (.bin raw format) to the respective subdirectories.
+Don't forget to set the type of display used in this .cfg-file!
 You can also create custom logos to be used with Easyflash .CRTs (.raw format for the OLED, .tga for the RGB-TFT), or modify the appearance on the TFT completely (see SD:SPLASH).

 From the menu you can select/browse (should be self-explanatory), by pressing the RESET-button for 1-2 seconds you get back to the main menu from other functionalities.